ibm-cloud-docs/pattern-migrate-os-virtualization/how-to.md

 -   Security tab: \`api_key\` or \`trusted_profile_id\`, This can be connected to a Secrets Manager instance to input or Trusted profiles.
 -   Inputs tab: \`region\` and \`resource_group\`
 1. Once the validation is successful, click “**Approve**” and add a comment.
 Then click “**Deploy**” to deploy the plan.

+## Installing OpenShift MTV operator

+{: \#unique-id-4}

+To install and configure the MTV operator on OpenShift cluster, complete the following steps outlined in the [Installing MTV Operator installation guide](https://docs.redhat.com/en/documentation/migration_toolkit_for_virtualization/2.2/html/installing_and_using_the_migration_toolkit_for_virtualization/installing-the-operator#installing-mtv-operator_web).

+## Migrating VMWare Instances to OpenShift Virtualization

+{: \#unique-id-5}

+To migrate VMWare Instances for OpenShift Virtualization, complete the following steps outlined in the [Migrating virtual machines by using the MTV web console.](https://docs.redhat.com/en/documentation/migration_toolkit_for_virtualization/2.2/html/installing_and_using_the_migration_toolkit_for_virtualization/migrating-vms-web-console)